 What Not To Do During Your First Year In College: Registering for classes blindly

 The week before college starts is hectic.
-Many things to get done including moving into your dorm room, cleaning, decorating your room, maybe doing a little extra shopping, paying for college tuition, room, and board, and of course registering for classes.
+Many things to get done include moving into your dorm room, cleaning, decorating your room, maybe doing a little extra shopping, paying for college tuition, room, and board, and of course, registering for classes.